paulskeie/stadnamn/README.md

 ## Sampling strategy

-Currently there are two sampling methods, a standard sampling method the always picks the most probable next character.
+Currently there are two sampling methods, a standard sampling method that always picks the most probable next character.
 This method will have low entropy, little fantasy, and can get stuck in repeatable patterns.
 The other is a temperature sampling method that does multinomial sampling and where you can set the degree of entropy using a temperature parameter.
 The table with place names at the top was produced setting samplingmethod to temperature and the temperature to 1.0.